KisanHub/mongojs/README.md

 [mongojs] is a browser client for [mongoDB] 2.6+ which uses [WebSockets] and is written in JavaScript.
 It is MIT licensed.
 It is designed to from you from the tyranny of excessive MVC frameworks, and let you design highly-scalable, client-orientated applications.

 To install using [bower], do `bower install KisanHub/mongojs` and then look at the contents of `bower_components/mongojs/release`.
+If checking out from git, remember to do `git submodule update --init --recursive`.

 ## Why?